constructorlabs/letsmove/README.md

 Stretch goals

-* How many properties were sold in each month of 2017
 * What is the average sales discount per estate agent
 * What is the average sales price per bedroom in Angel